rails/rails/guides/source/getting_started.md

 Rails provides a very simple HTTP authentication system that will work nicely in this situation.

-In the +PostsController+ we need to have a way to block access to the various actions if the person is not authenticated, here we can use the Rails `http_basic_authenticate_with` method, allowing access to the requested action if that method allows it.
+In the `PostsController` we need to have a way to block access to the various actions if the person is not authenticated, here we can use the Rails `http_basic_authenticate_with` method, allowing access to the requested action if that method allows it.

-To use the authentication system, we specify it at the top of our +PostsController+, in this case, we want the user to be authenticated on every action, except for +index+ and +show+, so we write that:
+To use the authentication system, we specify it at the top of our `PostsController`, in this case, we want the user to be authenticated on every action, except for `index` and `show`, so we write that:

 ```ruby
 class PostsController < ApplicationController